 Courses in the Expository Writing Program are graded classes.
 Students are expected to write frequently, both in and out of class.
 The minimum writing requirement for our "C" classes is 7,500 words submitted, of which at least 3,600 must be graded.
 Students should thus expect to be turning in an average of 3-4 pages each week.

 The final grades for all students in English 131 are determined by submission of a complete portfolio of student work; students must turn in a portfolio to receive credit for the course.

 Instructors in the Expository Writing Program adhere to the University of Washington's strict policy on academic honesty.
 It is the policy of the Expository Writing Program to report all students suspected of plagiarism to the Office of Student Affairs for review.

 - representing someone else's work as your own

 - the resubmission of work completed for another course or purpose

 All students in Expository Writing courses are required to follow the University's Student Conduct Code.

 If you have any concerns about a course or instructor in the Expository Writing Program, please see the instructor about these concerns as soon as possible.
 If you are not comfortable talking with the instructor or not satisfied with the response that you receive, you may contact the Expository Writing Director or the Assistant Directors for English 131.
 Please see EWP Contact Information for current staff offices, phone numbers, and email addresses.
-If, after speaking with the Director of Expository Writing or one of the Assistant Directors, you are still not satisfied with the response you receive, you may contact Brian Reed, English Department Chair, in Padelford A-101, at (206) 543-2690.
+If, after speaking with the Director of Expository Writing or one of the Assistant Directors, you are still not satisfied with the response you receive, you may contact Anis Bawarshi, English Department Chair, in Padelford A-101, at (206) 543-2690.